 - First, update your syllabus to reflect the changes you have made based on the previous steps.
 Also, consider revising the language to make your syllabus learning-focused, rather than content-focused.
+Writing your syllabus using a warm tone will also make students more likely to reach out for help.
 You can use the suggested syllabus language for the class formats developed by the Teaching & Learning Re-Entry Taskforce.
 (Note that this link will download a Word document to your computer.
 Depending on your browser settings, you may be returned to this webpage.)
 Please also consult the Provost's memo regarding attendance policies for the fall 2020 semester.
 When you post the syllabus in D2L, it is good practice to create separate pages for the different sections, rather than uploading a single document.
 It will be easier for students to refer to a section of the syllabus that has the information they are seeking.
 Also, if you make changes, it will be easier for you to edit a section in D2L than to edit a document and re-upload it.

 - Next, take the time to compose an email that you will send out to your students a week or so before the semester starts, welcoming them to the class, and giving them some information about what to expect.
 You can use these Communication Suggestions as a guide.

 - Suggest that your students bookmark the D2L Student Help pages.
 If your students are new to D2L, suggest that they complete the Student Orientation Course.
 It is also important that students adjust their User Settings to reflect their notification preferences and current time zones.